 - Written recycling information and instructions distributed to each business or commercial use located in the building annually.

 - A written recycling plan.
 It can simply list where on the premises you collect recycling and which recycling company you use.
 See template (pdf) for guidance.

 The fire marshal and authorized representatives and designees shall enforce this ordinance.
 Failure to comply will result in a warning notice.
 If a recycling system is on in place within 10 business days, an administrative penalty may be issued.
 Additionally, failure to comply with this section may constitute good cause for the denial, suspension, revocation or refusal to issue the certificate of commercial building registration.

 Which businesses are affected?

 The ordinance requires all commercial and business properties to offer recycling.
-For questions about this recycling requirement, call the City of Minneapolis at 311 or (612) 673-3000 during business hours.
+For questions about this recycling requirement, call the City of Minneapolis at 311 during business hours.

 Can the City of Minneapolis collect recycling from my business?

 Businesses that can utilize carts for once weekly garbage collection and once every other week recycling collection may be able to opt-in to Minneapolis Solid Waste & Recycling garbage and recycling service.
 Businesses that need more frequent collection and/or larger containers must contract with a private hauler for the service.
-For more information about Minneapolis Solid Waste & Recycling commercial service, call 612-673-2917 or email [email protected].
+For more information about Minneapolis Solid Waste & Recycling commercial service, contact our office.